How To Find The Diameter Knowing The Circumference

 Understanding Pi (π)

 The constant π (pi) is crucial in understanding the relationship between the diameter and circumference.
 It represents the ratio of a circle's circumference to its diameter.
 While often approximated as 3.14 or 22/7, π is an irrational number, meaning its decimal representation goes on forever without repeating.
-The more decimal places you use, the more accurate your diameter calculation will be.
-However, for most practical purposes, using 3.14159 provides sufficient accuracy.
+Also, the more decimal places you use, the more accurate your diameter calculation will be.
+Still, for most practical purposes, using 3.14159 provides sufficient accuracy.

 Practical Applications